-Shorten the inner and outer Sliding profiles by the same length as the guard tubes.
+Sliding profiles by the same length as the guard tubes.

-Remove all sharp edges and burrs, grease the sliding .
+burrs, grease the sliding.
 Profile tubes

 Grease the profile tubes before they are assembled, as they will otherwise be exposed to high friction forces.

 Ensure the inner and outer PTO shafts are overlapped by at least 150mm when the tractor and machine are straight.
 Damage to the shaft and injury may result.